Life Is Beautiful: Plot

-During World War II, in 1944 when Northern Italy is occupied by Nazi Germany, Guido, his uncle Eliseo, and Giosuè are seized on Giosuè's birthday.
-They and many other Jews are forced onto a train bound for a concentration camp.
-After confronting a guard about her husband and son and being told there is no mistake, Dora volunteers to get on the train in order to be close to her family.
+In 1944, at the height of World War II, Nazi Germany occupies Northern Italy.
+Guido, his uncle Eliseo, and Giosuè are arrested on Giosuè's birthday.
+They and many other Italian Jews are forced onto a train bound for a concentration camp.
+After confronting a guard about her husband and son and being told there is no mistake, Dora insists on boarding the train to stay with her family.

-However, as men and women are separated in the camp, Dora and Guido do not see each other during the internment.
-Guido pulls off various stunts, such as using the camp's loudspeaker to send messages—symbolic or literal—to Dora to assure her that he and their son are safe.
+However, as men and women are separated in the camp, Dora never sees her family during their internment.
+Guido pulls off various stunts, such as hijacking the camp's loudspeaker to send messages, symbolic or literal, to Dora to assure her that he and Giosuè are safe.
 Eliseo is murdered in a gas chamber shortly after their arrival.
-Giosuè narrowly avoids being gassed himself as he hates to take baths and showers, and did not follow the other children when they had been ordered to enter the gas chambers and were told they were showers.
+Giosuè narrowly avoids being gassed himself as he hates to bathe, and did not follow the other children when they had been ordered to "take a shower".

-In the camp, Guido hides the true situation from his son.
-Guido tells Giosuè that the camp is a complicated game in which he must perform the tasks Guido gives him.
-Each of the tasks will earn them points and whoever gets to one thousand points first will win a tank.
-He tells him that if he cries, complains that he wants his mother, or says that he is hungry, he will lose points, while quiet boys who hide from the camp guards earn extra points.
-Giosuè is at times reluctant to go along with the game, but Guido convinces him each time to continue.
+Guido consistently hides the true situation from Giosuè.
+He convinces him that the camp is a complicated game in which he must perform the tasks given to him.
+Each task earns them points and whoever reaches one thousand points first wins a tank.
+He is told that if he cries, complains for his mother, or says that he is hungry, he will lose points, while quiet boys who hide from the guards earn extra points.
+Giosuè is at times reluctant to go along with the game, but Guido continually encourages him.